 Welcome Seekers, to …a home for your spirit.

-On Sundays, you can usually find a member of the Welcoming Committee by the podium at the front door.
-Stop by and say hi, and let us answer questions you may have.
-We usually wear a colored star on our nametag.
-On the second Sunday of each month the Welcoming cmte and the pastor host a casual information session after the service.
-At that time, you may also pick up copies of our church phone directory, and request a nametag.
+On Sundays, you can usually find a member of the Welcoming Committee at the Welcome Table at the base of the stairs.
+Stop by and say hi, and let us answer questions you may have while you pick up a newsletter or a church phone book.
+On the second Sunday of each month the Welcoming cmte and the pastor usually host a casual information session after the service.

 The following pieces will help you to understand this church community.
 Click on any one to be brought directly to it, or just read them all in a row.
 We are glad you are interested!

 - Open & Affirming Statement

 - UCC Status

 - Safe Church Policy

 - … to everyone regardless of things that might divide us (race, creed, color, age, sexual identity, economic status)

 - … to encountering God and Jesus’ teachings with heart, mind and voice

 - … to the hard work required to serve God by serving others